joemremoto/data-analytics-portfolio/Excel/Excel Exercises.md

 - Count-CountIf: The COUNT and COUNTIF formulas count the number of cells containing numbers, with COUNTIF adding the ability to count based on specific criteria, useful for data segmentation.

 - Days-NetworkDays: The DAYS and NETWORKDAYS formulas calculate the number of days between dates, with NETWORKDAYS excluding weekends and holidays, aiding in project management and timeline analysis.

+# XLOOKUP
+In another exercise, I used XLOOKUP in different scenarios.
+XLOOKUP simplifies many common data analytics tasks in Excel by providing a more intuitive and powerful way to search and retrieve data.
+Its versatility in handling errors, performing bi-directional lookups, and combining with other functions makes it an indispensable tool for data analysts.

+# Conditional Formatting
+Conditional formatting is a way to see trend and patterns in data.
+- Icon sets: Icon sets use different icons to represent the values in your data, making it easy to quickly interpret the data and identify trends, patterns, or outliers.
+The basic icons indicate up, down, and middle.
+- Color scales: rarely used.
+Color scales apply a gradient of colors to a range of cells, helping to visualize the distribution and variation of data values.
+It’s particularly useful for identifying patterns and trends across a dataset.
+- Data bars: rarely used.
+Data bars add a bar inside the cell, proportional to the value in the cell.
+This helps to compare values side-by-side within the same range, providing an immediate visual comparison.
+- Top/Bottom Rules: Top/bottom rules highlight the highest or lowest values in a dataset.
+This is useful for focusing on outliers, significant data points, or areas that require immediate attention.
+- Highlight Cell Rules: used all the time, especially Duplicate Values.
+Text that Contains is also handy.
+Highlight cells rules allow you to apply formatting to cells that meet specific criteria, such as being greater than, less than, equal to a certain value, or containing specific text.
+This is useful for quickly spotting and analyzing key data points.
+- Creating New Rules Using Formulas: allows for custom conditional formatting based on complex criteria.
+This provides flexibility to format cells based on specific conditions that are not covered by the built-in options.